 How do you create your first plugin on WordPress?

 Plugins are like phone’s apps for websites.
 They add extra features to your WordPress site.
 Take help from our detailed guide to understand this concept.
 For your first plugin, you need to know about PHP, CSS, HTML, and JavaScript languages only.
-This guide will help you through each step and by the end of the tutorial, you can create a simple plugin.
+This guide will help you through each step and by the end of the tutorial, you can create a custom WordPress plugin to improve your sit.
 In this, we will only cover basic coding to not difficult newbies.

 Have a local environment to test the plugin on your PC, see the guide for configuring WordPress locally on Windows or Mac.
 You can also try the plugin on a staging website, but be careful not to spoil your live website; that is how to solve WordPress errors.
 To write the code, use a simple text editor like Sublime/TextEdit/Visual Code Editor (VSCode) or use one of the best code editors for developers if desiring that.
 The content has been rewritten following the given guidelines and preserving the HTML elements.